 Event organizers simple select the assets required for a particular benefit and generate an associated QR code via a web interface.
 Upon scanning the Proof QR, a user's inventory is automatically verified, so the event organizer can provide them tickets, merchandise, etc. based on the NFTs they have acquired.

-Drawing on the success and lessons learned through our ongoing work with Azure Heroes, we are building a full-service stack that will allow enterprise clients like Microsoft to rapidly create and deploy their own token economies.
+Drawing on the success and lessons learned through our ongoing work with Azure Heroes, we are building a full-service stack that will allow companies like Microsoft to rapidly create and deploy their own token economies.

 By providing the tools and services needed to easily harness this technology, our goal is to help organizations find innovative new opportunities for marketing and community engagement, as well improve customer retention and acquisition tactics.

-If you're interested in exploring similar opportunities and solutions for your own enterprise or project, we'd love to learn more about it and invite you to get in touch.
+If you're interested in exploring similar opportunities and solutions for your own project, we'd love to learn more about it and invite you to get in touch.